-Survey evidence shows that 70% of people in Scotland agree that the government should take action to prevent obesity in Scotland, and more than two-thirds (67%) agreed that unhealthy foods seem to be on promotion more than healthy food50.
-Additional polling evidence also shows that the vast majority of respondents (87%) supported interventions to ensure special https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/470175/Annexe_4.
-Analysis_of_price_promotions.pdf

-50 Food Standards Scotland (2024) Food in Scotland Consumer Tracking Survey Wave 16 https://www.foodstandards.gov.scot/downloads/Food_in_Scotland_Consumer_Tracker_Survey_Wave_16_report.pdf offers and promotions are applied to healthy foods and everyday essentials when shopping instore and online, while only 5% of respondents opposed such measures.
-Specifically, when looking at regulating promotions, more people were in favour of restricting price promotions of unhealthy foods in shops and online: 57% supported, 26% opposed51.
-A 2023 report commissioned by The Health Foundation found 86% of people in Scotland wanting greater action to tackle health inequalities, and more than half supporting specific interventions on promotions of HFSS products52.
+Survey evidence shows that 70% of people in Scotland agree that the government should take action to prevent obesity in Scotland, and more than two-thirds (67%) agreed that unhealthy foods seem to be on promotion more than healthy food54.
+Additional polling evidence also shows that the vast majority of respondents (87%) supported interventions to ensure special offers and promotions are applied to healthy foods and everyday essentials when shopping in-store and online, while only 5% of respondents opposed such measures.
+Specifically, when looking at regulating promotions, more people were in favour of restricting price promotions of unhealthy foods in shops and online: 57% supported, 26% opposed55.
+A 2023 report commissioned by The Health Foundation found 86% of people in Scotland wanting greater action to tackle health inequalities, and more than half supporting specific interventions on promotions of HFSS products56.
 These polling findings demonstrate there are high levels of public support for government intervention and a recognition that action needs to be taken to change our food environment to improve public health.